icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

  - TCP Connection Attacks

   > [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the networking protocol of the internet.
 It provides reliable, ordered, and error-checked delivery of data in the form of packets (unlike [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)).
 TCP connections can be made by attackers to never close.
-Computers (Load Balancers, HTTP Servers, Routers, PBXs, etc.) have a limited number of connections they can keep open.
+Computers (Load Balancers, HTTP Servers, Routers, etc.) have a limited number of connections they can keep open.
 So if someone can take and hold the connections your computer would use to connect to others, others won't be able to connect to you.

  - Volumetric Attacks